doniablue/Alien_Escape/README.md

 # Alien_Escape

-# Window
+# How To Play
 SPACE = to start the game, X = to close the game
-Space = JUMP USE the arrows left and right to move left and right.
+Space = JUMP
+Arrow right = moves right
+Arrow left = moves left
+Flag = end of level

 # Zip File of the Game
 https://github.com/doniablue/Alien_Escape.git
 # The Goal